James Patterson

 Daughter of James Patterson and Bresaya Jane Pounder Patterson

 Tillie, born October 18, 1862 in Perth, died July 7, 1963 in Almonte.
 She married, on August 5, 1890, Hugh Christopher Bowland.
 Hugh was the son of John and Catherine Bowland and was a civil servant at the time of his marriage.
 Hugh was born June 26, 1864 and died July 26, 1942 in Almonte.
+In April, 1893, the family of Hugh, Tillie, and their two children headed west to Alberta to settle there and establish a farm and homestead.
+In August, 1895, Hugh applied to the Commissioner of Dominion Lands in Winnipeg for the land on which the family had settled since April 15, 1893.
+A home was built on the land in May, 1893 and the family of Hugh and his wife and two children were residing there.
+Hugh had farmed 8 acres the first year, 12 acres the second year, and had 32 acres under crop in 1895.
+In addition, they had 4 cows and 2 pigs the first year, 24 cattle and 12 pigs the second year, and 32 cows and 32 pigs the third year.
+The homestead consisted of a home with a kitchen, and two stables.
+The land was also fenced.
 The following article from the Perth Courier explains why the Bowland family left the Perth area and moved to western Canada.

 Perth Courier, May 26, 1899.
 Mr. H. C..
 Bowland, of La Combe, Northern Alberta, was in town this week attending the funeral of his mother-in-law, Mrs. James Patterson, his wife accompanying him.
 Mr. Bowland is a native of Ramsay township, and was born near Clayton.
 He managed the post-office at Almonte for eight years, then removed to the Northwest, with his newly-wedded wife, and finally went into cattle-ranching between Calgary and Edmonton.
 He is exceedingly well satisfied with the country, and would not come back to live in Ontario on any consideration.
 Cattle thrive on the plains of Northern Alberta, and come out fat and slick in the spring, after nine to twelve weeks' feeding on wild hay, which practically costs nothing except for cutting and hauling.
 To raise horses there it costs very little.
 They live on wild hay, which they get in winter by pawing up the snow with their fore feet, and which is an all-sufficient food for them.
 Unlike tame hay, it cures without being cut, and keeps preserved under the snow.
 These broncos are exceedingly hardy and long-winded and think nothing of a sixty mile drive in a day without a kernel of oats in their bill-of-fare.
 Owing to the dryness of the air, this part of Canada is very beneficial to those suffering from pulmonary trouble and many eastern people make their home at the Rocky Mountain foothills, or make long visits there to seek amelioration of such complaints.
 The country is filling up rapidly, the settlers coming from Britain, Ontario and the United States, the latter principally from Nebraska and Michigan, and comprising chiefly Canadians or old country people who had first settled in those states, and then coming back again under the old flag.